FDio/csit/PyPI/MLRsearch/README.rst

 Change log
 ----------

+1.2.1: Updated the readme document.

+1.2.0: Changed the output structure to use Goal Result as described in draft-05.

 1.1.0: Logic improvements, independent selectors, exceed ratio support, better width rounding, conditional throughput as output.
 Implementation relies more on dataclasses, code split into smaller files.